Holidays on Lake Garda

 The availability of flights to the smaller airports and the proliferation of airlines has made it far easier for independent holidays to Lake Garda to be booked online.

-Ryanair currently have flights going to the following airports relevant to Lake Garda: Bergamo (which they call Milan-Bergamo) and Treviso (which they call Venice-Treviso).
+Ryanair currently have flights from the UK going to the following airports relevant to Lake Garda: Bergamo (which they call Milan-Bergamo) and Treviso (which they call Venice-Treviso).
+Verona is available from Brussels Airport.

 Easyjet fly to the following destinations in northern Italy: Milan (both airports), Venice and Verona.